LT-IntroToAI-SY2526/assignment6-part1-per3-aschildgen/a6_part1_writeup.md

 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+The most challenging part for me was understanding how to interpret the evaluation metrics, R^2 and MSE and what they mean in real terms.
+I mostly overcame this challenge by reasearching on google and reviewing examples I could find online.
+I also compared different model outputs to see how changes in the data affect the results.